 Activities and groups include:

 - family learning activities

 - regular story and baby rhyme time events

 - and the regular homework club

 The library is keen for as many families to get involved as possible, and so are looking for volunteers who can proactively encourage library visitors to participate.
-Young people (14 to 25 year olds) are especially welcome to apply to volunteer to assist with the Summer Reading Challenge.
+Young people aged 14 to 25 years are especially welcome to apply to volunteer to assist with the Summer Reading Challenge.

 This role involves working with people in the library who are interested in improving their IT skills.
 You will work from computers dedicated to training activities.

 We are flexible about how you work with your students so you can have some input into what you do - from teaching small classes about IT basics and having a set lesson plan, to teaching on a one-to-one basis offering advice on any IT issues that your student is interested in learning about.

 - Times you can volunteer: any days of the week, mornings or afternoons

 - Commitment: 2 to 6 hours a week